First Aid: Head Injuries

 - blood or clear fluid from the nose or ear

-- changes in behavior, such as sluggishness, agitation, confusion, or excessive sleepiness
+- changes in behavior, such as agitation, confusion, or being very sleepy

 - dizziness or stumbling

-- vomiting more than two or three times or vomiting hours after the injury
+- vomiting more than twice or vomiting hours after the injury

 - severe or worsening headache

 - Call 911 for any serious head injury.
 Do not move an unconscious child.
 If your child is not breathing, do CPR, if you know how, while you wait for help.